NirmithDev/MOVIE-SEARCH-UP/README.md

 I am just messing with ya the cat won't let me live if I said no to it but anyway give credit and stay groovy!!!!

+This project is a continous work of integration and updates!
+Unfortunately I have to put a break since I am heading into my final year semesters and it is all or nothing
+I thank you all and you can feel free to work on the issues opened when you feel like it!

+I will resume this project when I am free so maybe during Christmas break and Winter semester end break!

 # Update functionality

 - search and store in viewer's history (will work on making it based on sessions so that not all user's will get based on it)